JonJagger/cyber-dojo/readme.txt

    even if docker is installed.

 -------------------------------------------
-Running your own Docker'd cyber-dojo server
+running your own docker'd cyber-dojo server
 -------------------------------------------
 Use the TurnKey Linux Rails image. http://www.turnkeylinux.org/rails